 “When you’re trying to make an important decision, and you’re sort of divided on the issue, ask yourself: If the customer were here, what would she say?” ~Dharmesh Shah, CTO of Hubspot

 One of the most important quality in a leader is the ability to put aside his ego and admit gaffes.
-It is extremely crucial to being open to criticism and to alter how things are carried out when shown new ways.
+It is extremely crucial to be open to criticism and to alter how things are carried out when shown new ways.
 In this era of digital customers, feedback and reviews come flooding in.
-Excuses like “Because we’ve always done it this way,” is not good enough anymore, in fact I say that it is rather unacceptable.
+Excuses like “Because we’ve always done it this way,” is not good enough anymore, in fact, I say that it is rather unacceptable.

 Customers will tell you what you’re doing wrong and what they want from you.
 Never ignore this.
-You have to be acknowledging and admit when some product or service aren’t at par with their expectations, or when a policy no longer makes sense.
+You have to be acknowledging and admit when some product or service isn’t at par with their expectations, or when a policy no longer makes sense.

 A customer-centric leader should feel pride in responding quickly and effectively to new customer ideas and request.

 “Good customer service begins at the top.
 If your senior people don’t get it, even the strongest links further down the line can become compromised.” ~Richard Branson, Founder of Virgin Group

 There is a definite nexus between employee engagement and customer experience – the better the former, the more effective the latter.
 In line with one of Bruce Temkin’s 6 laws of Customer Experience, it is only an engaged employee who can create an engaged customer.
 An employee who believes that his organisation nurtures and enables him to grow will understand that it is his responsibility to make the organisation grow.